 Opened to the public in 2003, el Zanjón took almost 20 years to restore.
 Although undoubtedly an important historical site, the el Zanjón de Granados project has received no government funding.
 It seemed it would not be a politically astute move for Mayor Macri, who intended to run for president of Argentina at the time, to toss money into ‘the ditch’.
 So, Eckstein continues to provide for his own passion and sharing it with the public by operating tours of the site and renting it out for private functions.
 Often the now beautiful space remains empty – as does his other property across the street.

 Many restaurants have found tunnels in their cellars but can’t afford to excavate and explore them.
-Although it’s only a rumor that dead bodies were found during the clean-up … it’s hard to really know what lies beneath the cobblestones of San Telmo.
+Although it’s only a rumour that dead bodies were found during the clean-up … it’s hard to really know what lies beneath the cobblestones of San Telmo.

 There are spirits lurking about.
 There are ghosts in the walls, and there is an uneasiness in the street as dawn illuminates the fact that it’s time to end the party and return home to sleep most of Sunday away.
 The day crew will soon be securing their locations as the street closes to vehicle traffic and opens to pedestrian traffic.
 The Sunday San Telmo street fair will begin right outside our window.